NBDI: A Simple and Effective Termination Condition for Skill Extraction from Task-Agnostic Demonstrations: Learning Termination Conditions through State-action Novelty Module

 Our goal is to improve the learning of a new complex and long-horizon task by identifying critical decision points through a state-action novelty module.
 While fixed-length skills have been mostly considered for temporal abstractions in recent studies~\citep{pertsch2021accelerating, hakhamaneshi2021hierarchical}, utilizing fixed-length skills can easily skip valuable decision points, ultimately reducing the opportunities for further exploration.

 In this work, we propose to use state-action novelty as a termination condition to effectively capture critical decision points and execute terminated skills.
 Our approach consists of two major steps.
-First, we train the state-action novelty module and then the low-level policy using an offline trajectory dataset for skill extraction.
-Next, we perform online reinforcement learning with the pre-trained state-action novelty module to solve an unseen task.
+First, we train the state-action novelty module and then the low-level policy using task-agnostic demonstrations for skill extraction.
+Next, we perform online reinforcement learning with the learned variable-length skills to solve an unseen task.

-\paragraph{Problem Formulation} For training the state-action novelty module, we assume access to unstructured agent experiences of states and actions in the form of $N$ trajectories $\mathcal{D} = \left\{\tau^i = \{(s_t, a_t)\}_{t=0}^{T-1}\right\}_{i=0}^{N-1}$.
+\paragraph{Problem Formulation} For training the state-action novelty module, we assume access to task-agnostic, expert-level demonstrations of states and actions in the form of $N$ trajectories $\mathcal{D} = \left\{\tau^i = \{(s_t, a_t)\}_{t=0}^{T-1}\right\}_{i=0}^{N-1}$.
 These trajectories are collected across a diverse set of tasks except for the one we are specifically interested in (see Appendix \ref{train_transfer_section} for more details).
 Since we do not make any assumptions about rewards or task labels, our model can leverage real-world datasets that can be collected at a lower cost (e.g., autonomous driving and drones).